A Local Shares 7 Essential Santa Cruz Experiences

 Director: Rob Reiner

-When most people think of movies shot in Northern California, Stand By Me is among the first few that come to mind.
 A cult-classic in the true sense of the word, this 80s adventure film is a must-watch for anyone who hasn’t seen it yet.
-Stand By Me tells the story of four young boys who go searching for a dead body and end up on their own in the wilderness.
+Stand By Me depicts the tale of four teenage boys who go seeking for a dead corpse and find themselves alone in the forest.

 A large portion of this fall movie is filmed throughout Northern California and Oregon; you’ll find a lot of scenes with backdrops of McArthur-Burney Falls State Park and McCloud.
 But, perhaps the most iconic scene of the autumn movie is filmed at the bridge over Lake Britton—watch to see what happens.